 - Awards and Honors: Castle Connolly: New York Magazine Top Doctors (2011-2017)

 - Languages Spoken: English

-- Education: MD, University of Massachusetts Medical School
+- Education: MD, University of Massachustts Medical School

 - Board Certifications: Surgery; Plastic Surgery

 100 Questions and Answers About Breast Surgery.
 Disa JJ, Czenko Keuchel, M. Sudbury, MA: Jones and Bartlett; 2006.

 Plastic Surgery: Indications and Practice.
 Guyuron B, Eriksson E, Persing J, Gosain A, Chung K, Disa J, Gosain A, Kinney B, Rubin P. St. Louis: WB Saunders; 2008.

 “Muscle-sparing and free TRAM flap breast reconstruction.”
 Disa JJ, Pusic AL, Zhong T. In: Aesthetic and Reconstructive Surgery of the Breast.
 Hall-Findlay EJ, Evans G, eds.
 St. Louis: Saunders; 2010: 93.

 “Mandibular reconstruction.”
 Disa JJ.
 In: Current Reconstructive Surgery.
 Serletti JM, Taub PJ, Wu LC, Slutsky DJ, eds.
 New York: McGraw-Hill; 2013: 445-455.

 “Latissimus dorsi breast reconstruction.”
 McCarthy CM, Disa JJ.
 In: Cosmetic and Reconstructive Breast Surgery.
 Evans GRD, Nahabedian MY, eds.
 St. Louis: WB Saunders; 2009.